EL-Sehsah/hello-world/README.md

 # hello-world
-doing my first Repository from scractch
+doing my first Repository from Scractch
-I'm GIS student at Mansoura University
+I'm a GIS student at Mansoura University